yiranwww/GP-classification-for-maneuver-detect/README.md

 In the example code, we define the training code is from orbit 1 to orbit 5 with maneuver magnitudes as 3/5/10 m/s.

 ### 2. Build the GP model
-After pre-processing the data, run "BuildGP.m" to training the model.
-The trained model and other informations are saved at "GP_model.mat".
+After pre-processing the data, run "BuildGP.m" to train the model.
+The trained model and other information is saved at "GP_model.mat".
-Here we set the training step size as **10** in the example code for a quick training.
-If you want to have a higer accuracy, you can increase it.
+Note the training step size as **10** in the example code for a quick training.
+For a higher accuracy, increase "trainingsteps".

 ### 3. Prediction Results
-Finally run "Predict.m" to predict the results with trained model.
+Finally run "Predict.m" to test the results with trained model.
 The final result is saved at "PredictedResult.mat".
 In this example we define the judgement of the valid as **{-0.5, 0.5}**.
 If the predicted output is greater than 0.5, we assign its predicted value as 1; if the predicted output is less than -0.5, we assign its value as 1.
 The correct predictions are the cases that the predicted values agree with their corresponding labels.

-Counting the total number of the correctly classified data the dividing by the total test data size, we calculate the accuracy and saved in "accuracy_test_i", i here is 1/2/3 for Test-1, Test-2 and Test-3.
+The accuracy is defined as the ratio of the total number of the correctly classified data over the total test data size.
+We also calculate the confusion matrix for each Test data.
+The results of the three Test data are saved in "Variable".
-You can also set your own judgement boundaries at the begining of the code.
+Judgement boundaries in "lower_bound" and "higher_bound" can be changed at the beginning of the code.

-In the example we set the uncertainty boundary of the prediction follows the **"3-sigma"** theorem to obtain the lower and higher boundaries.
+In the example we set the uncertainty boundary of the prediction using the **"3-sigma"** to obtain the lower and higher boundaries.
-To analysis the results, we obtain the valid prediction with label -1 in variables *"test_i_pred_0_valid"*.
-Similarly, the valid prediction with label 1 are obtained in variables *"test_i_pred_1_valid"*.
+To analysis the results, we obtain the four cases:
-We also account the number of the cases that is valid but out of the boundaries in variables *"test_i_pred_valid_outBoundary"* and the invalid case but out of the boundary in variables *"test_i_invalid_outBoundary"*.

-We also calculate the confusion matrix for each Test data and saved in "test_i_PPV" (for positive predictive value), "test_i_FDR" (for false discovery rate), "test_i_FOR" (for false omission rate) and "test_i_NPV" (for negative predictive value).

-In the example code, we plot the overall results of the Test data.
-You can zoom in for more details.
+The valid predictions and within the boundaries;
+The valid predictions but out of the boundaries;
+The invalid predictions but within the boundaries;
+The invalid predictions but out of the boundaries.
+We collect these information of the three Test data in "Uncertainty".

+In most prediction cases, the truth data is bounded in the "3-sigma" boundaries except some point.
 To look at those conditions the truth point is out of the boundaries, we account the the index of the points in variables *"error_1"* and *"error_2"* for Test-1 with its higher boundary and lower boundary, *"error_3"* and *"error_4"* for the corresponding boundaries of Test-2, and *"error_5"* and *"error_6"* for Test-3.
-You can refer this with the plot.
-In the example code We plot an invalid prediction but out of the boundary in Test-3 and saved as "Test-3：InvalidPredictionbutoutofBoundary.png".
+We plot an example figure to show the zoom in datails including the valid predictioin and the outof boundary condition in Test-3 and saved as "Test-3：ZoominResult.png".